HarishKarthik0376/DocMate/README.md

 <p>--> The app seamlessly integrates an AI chatbot and FAQ section to provide users with basic functionalities and comprehensive healthcare support.
 In addition to facilitating communication between users and their designated doctors, the AI chatbot offers immediate assistance and guidance based on user queries.It is built using Google's Dialogflow.</p>
 <p>--> The FAQ section serves as a resource hub, offering answers to commonly asked questions and empowering users with valuable health-related information.</p>
 <h4>9.
 Reminder system:</h4>
-<p>The app incorporates a reminder system to promote healthy habits, including reminders to drink water and prompts for exercise.
+<p>-->The app incorporates a reminder system to promote healthy habits, including reminders to drink water and prompts for exercise.
 These reminders are customizable and help users stay hydrated and maintain a regular exercise routine, contributing to their overall well-being.</p>
 <h3>Tech Stack 💻</h3>
 <p>Front-end: JAVA </p>
 <p>Back-end: Firebase</p>